Make a regular donation

 Postage within the UK is included in the price of each item.
 If you need any additional support or would like to complete your order over the phone, please call 01626 882660.

 From running marathons to sponsored silences, your wonderful fundraising challenges have helped us to continue our work helping horses in need.

 We are always so grateful for your support, and if you’re thinking of organising a challenge in the future, look no further!

 Our Fundraising Team will support you every step of the way, from helping you spread the word about your challenge to publicising your final total.
-Call them on 01626 882668 and they will be able to give you all the information you require.
+Call them on 01626 882660 or email them at email@example.com.
+They will be able to give you all the information you require.